Pit Stop for Trail Riding Service-members Open for Business

-During the weekend of January 1-2, 2022 several Minnesota National Guard service-members and their spouses accessed the established trail systems as part of the Minnesota Veterans State Trail, while staying on Camp Ripley.

-For the first time in recent history a program was put in place for service members and their guests to utilize one of Camp Ripley’s houses as temporary lodging while enjoying immediate access to multiple state snowmobile trails along with safe accommodations for their vehicles.
+04 January 2022 (CAMP RIPLEY, Minnesota) – For the first time in recent history a program is in place for service members and their guests to utilize one of Camp Ripley’s houses as temporary lodging while enjoying access to the many state trails in the region.

+During the Weekend of January 1-2, 2022 that program was tested as several service-members and their spouses enjoyed the unique resources available on Camp Ripley.
+As well as the immediate access to multiple state snowmobile trails and safe accommodations for their vehicles during their weekend trail ride.

+“I have not been up to Ripley since retirement, but everyone was great to work with!
+We were let out of the west gate by security in a timely manner, headed up the road to the local gas station to fuel up and hit the trails from there,” said former Minnesota National Guard member Luke Charpentier, one of several riders.

 |Date Taken: